ceotjoe/SilverTimer_PWA/README.md

 - **Timer:** Runs a countdown timer with a stop option, playing an alarm when complete.
 - **Multi-Language:** Supports English and German, auto-detected from browser settings.
 - **Day/Night Mode:** Adapts to device light/dark mode preferences.
-- **Persistent Settings:** Saves device, volume, and PPM inputs between sessions using localStorage.
+- **Persistent Settings:** Saves device, volume, and PPM inputs between sessions using `localStorage`.
 - **PWA:** Installable on Android, iOS, and desktop with offline support via a service worker.
 - **Auto-Updates:** Updates immediately after deployment, delayed until the timer finishes if running.
 - **Documentation Link:** Includes a link to this README at the bottom of the app.